Geometric Constraints on Quantum Gravity-Inspired Dispersion Relations: Conclusions

 We have shown that modified dispersion relations can be analysed in a fully general, coordinate-independent manner by studying the intrinsic geometry of their associated off--shell energy--momentum surfaces.
 Within this framework, three seemingly distinct viability conditions— (i) hyperbolicity and well-posed propagation, (ii) absence of critical points introducing new invariant scales, and (iii) threshold tangency for vacuum decays such as $\gamma\to e^{+}e^{-}$— all arise as simple geometric features of a single embedded surface.

 Applying this method to non-polynomial MDRs motivated by causal sets, nonlocal/infinite-derivative gravity, polymer quantization, and $\kappa$-Poincaré models yields strong, model-independent bounds on logarithmic, exponential, and trigonometric deformations.
 These constraints, shown in Fig.~\ref{fig:log-exp}, are entirely geometric and therefore remain valid even when EFT expansions break down.
-They constitute the first universal limits on these non-analytic MDRs.
+To our knowledge, these results constitute the first model-independent bounds derived from intrinsic geometric consistency conditions for non-analytic MDRs.

 A central outcome of this work is the exhaustive geometric analysis of the four main LQG-motivated MDRs.
 Polymeric (sine), holonomy-corrected, inverse-triad, and semiclassical/DSR-like relations all remain strictly hyperbolic throughout the entire observational window, with no elliptic patches or critical branching.
-Thus, within the geometric classification developed here, LQG predicts a class of MDRs that are intrinsically stable and phenomenologically robust.
+Thus, within the geometric classification developed here, LQG predicts a class of MDRs that are intrinsically stable and phenomenologically robust.\\

+A further conceptual implication of the present framework is the distinction between geometric definability and algorithmic tractability.
+While the off--shell surface associated with a modified dispersion relation provides a precise geometric object from which hyperbolicity, threshold structure, and critical behavior may in principle be extracted, it is not guaranteed that these properties can always be decided by finite computational procedures for arbitrary non-polynomial dispersion functions.
+This suggests that, beyond the effective-field-theory regime, the classification of modified dispersion relations may encounter nontrivial computability limitations, even when the underlying geometric notions remain perfectly well defined.
+In this sense, the framework developed here may also be viewed as clarifying the boundary between geometrically meaningful and effectively computable kinematical structures.

 In conclusion, geometric consistency of the off--shell surface provides a unifying criterion capable of constraining a wide variety of quantum-gravity scenarios—polynomial and non-polynomial, analytic and non-analytic—well beyond the reach of standard EFT methods.
 The framework offers a bridge between quantum-gravity phenomenology and high-energy observations, and naturally accommodates both genuinely new deformations and reparametrization-invariant cases such as DSR.